plan-research/project-minimization/docs/MinimizationStages.md

 2. On the second stage, the DD algorithm is run using SameExceptionPropertyTester (described in [Compilation and Exceptions][compilation]) with custom lens: on this stage we use [FunctionModificationLens][function-lens] to focus on the selected functions
-3. The lens is using [PsiItemStorage][psi-item-storage] and [PsiTrie][psi-trie] to quickly find all related PSI elements.
+3. The lens is using [PsiTrie][psi-trie] to quickly find all related PSI elements.
 4. After it, they are modified using [MinimizationPsiManagerService][psi-manager] and [PsiUtils][psi-utils].

 ## Declaration-level stage

-On this stage, the functions, classes, objects, properties are tried to be deleted via HDD.
-This stage is added since after the body replacement stage, a lot of objects became unused, therefore could be deleted.

-The overall process is similar to the Body Replacement Algorithm:

-1. The PSIDDItems are fetched using [MinimizationPsiManagerService][psi-manager] and [PsiUtils][psi-utils]
-2. Using [CompressingPsiItemTrie][compressing-trie] the
-   hierarchy ([DeletablePsiElementHierarchyDDGenerator][psi-hierarchy]) is built
-3. On the second stage, the DD algorithm is run using SameExceptionPropertyTester (described in [Compilation and Exceptions][compilation]) with custom lens: on this stage we use [FunctionDeletingLens][function-deleting-lens] to focus on the selected function and deleting it

-The declaration-level stage has been appended with two optimizations: import reference counter and overridden composing item.
+TODO

 ### Import Reference Counter